VinGarcia/ksql/README.md

 [![CI](https://github.com/VinGarcia/ksql/actions/workflows/ci.yml/badge.svg)](https://github.com/VinGarcia/ksql/actions/workflows/ci.yml)
 [![codecov](https://codecov.io/gh/VinGarcia/ksql/branch/master/graph/badge.svg?token=5CNJ867C66)](https://codecov.io/gh/VinGarcia/ksql)

-# KissSQL
+# KSQL the Keep it Simple SQL library

-KissSQL or the "Keep it Simple" SQL package was created to offer an actually simple and satisfactory tool for interacting with SQL Databases.
+KSQL was created to offer an actually simple and satisfactory tool for interacting with SQL Databases.

 The core idea on KSQL is to offer an easy to use interface, the actual comunication with the database is decoupled so we can use